hpfem/hermes/doc/src/hermes2d/tutorial-5/nurbs.rst

 format is available for circular arcs, as was shown in example 03-poisson.

+Solved is a simple Poisson equation with constant right-hand side and homogeneous Dirichlet boundary conditions.

 The domain is a rectangle (0,2) x (0, 1) whose upper edge is a NURBS curve.
 There are three mesh files in this example: domain-1.mesh (one control point),